 "Having another child isn't really a major issue if you can afford it, so I don't really think the change in rules will have a very big effect," Chan said while taking a walk in eastern Beijing's scenic Ritan Park.

-Boxing coach Chen Qiang in Shanghai says he's greatly concerned about the inverted-pyramid family structure the old has resulted in: four grandparents, two parents and just one child.
+Boxing coach Chen Qiang in Shanghai says he's greatly concerned about the inverted-pyramid family structure the old policy has resulted in: four grandparents, two parents and just one child.
 The plunging birthrate stands to increase the burden on the working-age population and create a labor shortage, said Chen, 34.

 "So nationwide, we will have very few young people decades later," he said.
 While Chen himself hopes for a daughter to accompany his 6-year-old son, he says Thursday's announcement was not a factor in his planning and questions whether it will motivate many couples to change their thinking.
 "Those who want two kids already have them," he said.